-It’s a good day for bikers!
-You have all day to enjoy a number of cycle options including a challenging 50km in land loop that takes you down to Kawakawa and back up the coast through Paihia, and back to camp.
-For a more relaxed day there are a number of shorter rides to choose from.
-Jump on a bike and go explore Paihia surroundings.
-Cycle on the road from camp (about 20km return), lock your bike in Paihia and jump on the ferry across to the romantic island of Russel.
+On arrival into Paihia, the gateway town to the Bay of Islands take a bike up to the Waitangi bike park for some off-road trails before following the road around meeting with the crew at the beautiful Haruru falls.
+On our full day there are a number of places to explore in the Paihia surroundings.
+Cycle along the waterfront from camp, lock your bike in Paihia and jump on the ferry across to the romantic island of Russell.
 There are also short walks in Paihia town, boutique shops, surf cafes or always the beach for swimming.
-You could even head back to the Waitangi Mountain Bike Forest.
+You could even head to the Waitangi Mountain Bike Forest for another round.

 Varied On Road Varied

 After admiring the sights of the famous Cathedral Cove walk and relaxing on the beach at Hahei it’s time to head to camp.
 A short but sweet ride of 10km with a couple of challenging hills thrown in this ride has great views and gives you a nice alternative way of getting to our camp at Hot Water Beach.
 On arrival set up your tent and head to the beach to dig your very own hot pool to relax those tired muscles!

 One of our most liked bike rides the Huaraki Rail Trail follows an old railway line 16km from the historic gold mining town of Waihi into the heart of the mighty Karangahake gorge.
 The area has a wealth of history centred on gold and silver mining that you will see evidence of as you make your way into the gorge.
 Although mining activities still continue in this part of New Zealand Karangahake is conservation land so you can take in the history but also enjoy beautiful scenery as well as tackling the 1.1km long tunnel towards the end of the ride, a real highlight and a great way to start the day.

 10km | 16km on road & Trail Easy